-She is absolutely right, that moment would have been gone.
+She is right, that moment would have been gone.

-Finally, nearly everyone believed that teens have a tendency to do…how do we say this, REALLY DUMB THINGS when left with plenty of unsupervised time, and that includes all the “things” that can be done during after school time, especially if there is no parent around.
+Finally, nearly everyone believed that teens tend to do…how do we say this, REALLY DUMB THINGS when left with plenty of unsupervised time, and that includes all the “things” that can be done during after-school time, especially if there is no parent around.

 One mom said, “They are inherently more likely to make bad or dumb choices if left unsupervised for long periods,” and another said, “Truth is, I believe they often used my presence as an excuse to avoid peer pressure to make bad decisions.”

-It’s also something us moms suffering solo in the teen trenches probably need to be reminded of more often.
+It’s also something we moms suffering solo in the teen trenches probably need to be reminded of more often.